MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/vector-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir tür **işaretçi** bir öğenin değerini değiştirmek için kullanılabilir.
+Bir tür **işaretçisi** bir öğenin değerini değiştirmek için kullanılabilir.

 ### <a name="example"></a>Örnek